 Having a small business with bad credit and unable to find working capital, cash flow needs can be the biggest nightmare for any small business owners.
-At AR Funding we understand the pain of having not good credit when business is struggling for cash flow and working capital.
+At BusinessCash.com, we understand the pain of not having good credit when business is struggling for cash flow and working capital.

 At very minimum, 30% of Americans have poor credit.
 If you are sitting in between two people, look to your left, and then a look to your right.
 Odds are, one of you has a poor credit report following you around or no credit at all!

 Even worse, according to a recent report from the Corporation for Enterprise Development, it is possible that Americans have even worse credit than previously believed.
 Per their latest report on citizens being excluded from the financial mainstream, 56% of consumers have subprime credit scores.
 More troubling, many Americans have no idea why their credit scores are so low, or how this can impact their daily life.